 Below is an example of Andrew ‘Freddie’ Flintoff receiving some sledging while batting for England against the West Indies, before getting his revenge when it is his turn to be out in the field.

-Below is a video mocking soccer players and branding them as weak, soft and cheaters.
+Below is a video mocking football players and branding them as weak, soft and cheaters.
 The video also highlights the respect and power of rugby players.
 Of course, not all footballers are

 Acculturation differs from enculturation in that it involves attitudinal and behavioural changes associated with living in cultures that differ from one’s own or when one lives or works in a multicultural society where several cultures exist side by side (e.g., French- and English-speaking Canada) (Kontos & Breland-Noble, 2002).
 In this two-way process, a person tries to fit into a new culture while at the same time the new culture might change when people from other cultures enter it.
 For example, a young man from Brazil signs a contract with a professional soccer club in Germany and moves there to play for his team.
 However, he has never travelled outside of Brazil, cannot speak German and has not lived in a large city or where it is cold and snowy in the winter.
 This athlete has not been acculturated.
 At the same time, the German club may not have had a Brazilian player before and will need to experience some degree of acculturation as well.